Official Name: Kingdom of Saudi Arabia

 - Religions: Islam

-Saudi Arabia possesses more than 20% of the world's proven petroleum reserves, ranks as the largest exporter of petroleum, and plays a leading role in OPEC.
-The petroleum sector accounts for roughly 75% of budget revenues, 45% of GDP, and 90% of export earnings.
+Saudi Arabia possesses around 16% of the world's proven petroleum reserves, ranks as the largest exporter of petroleum, and plays a leading role in OPEC.
+The petroleum sector accounts for roughly 87% of budget revenues, 42% of GDP, and 90% of export earnings.
 About 40% of GDP comes from the private sector.
-Roughly 5.5 million foreign workers play an important role in the Saudi economy, particularly in the oil and service sectors.
+Approximately 6 million foreign workers play an important role in the Saudi economy, particularly in the oil and service sectors.

 Conservatism has impeded political and economic liberalization.
 Rapid demographic growth and a poor education system have spawned high unemployment that poses a threat to the social climate.
 Regional geopolitical instability has affected the investment environment.